timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 Let’s dissect this query.
 First, we’re looking to count the number of rides that were greater than five miles in distance.
 The Grafana Worldmap panel cannot plot discrete points.
 It can only plot aggregations.
-So, we will `count` the number of rides whose `trip_distance` matches our parameters.
+So, we will `COUNT` the number of rides whose `trip_distance` matches our parameters.
 We will store this result in the `value` field.